JaneliaSciComp/zarrcade/README.md

 bin/import.py -d /root/data/dir -c collection_name
 ```

+This will create a local Sqlite database and populate it with information about the images in the specified directory.

-By default, this will create MIPs and thumbnails for each image in a folder named `.zarrcade`, within the root data directory.
+By default, this will also create MIPs and thumbnails for each image in a folder named `.zarrcade` within the root data directory.
 You can change this location by setting the `--aux-path` parameter.
 You can disable the creation of MIPs and thumbnails by setting the `--no-aux` flag.
 The brightness of the MIPs can be adjusted using the `--p-lower` and `--p-upper` parameters.

 To add extra metadata about the images, you can provide a CSV file with the `-i` flag: